wp-plugins-mirror/wordfence/readme.txt

 5. If you're technically minded, this is the under-the-hood view of Wordfence Security options where you can fine-tune your security settings.

 == Changelog ==

+= 6.1.15 =
+* Improvement: Removed file-based config caching, added support for caching via WordPress's object cache.
+* Improvement: Whitelisted Uptime Robot's IP range.
+* Fix: Notify users if suPHP_ConfigPath is in their WAF setup, and prompt to update Extended Protection.
+* Fix: Fixed bug with allowing logins on admin accounts that are not fully activated with invalid 2FA codes when 2FA is required for all admins.
+* Fix: Removed usage of `wp_get_sites()` which was deprecated in WordPress 4.6.
+* Fix: Fixed PHP notice from `Undefined index: url` with custom/premium plugins.
+* Improvement: Converted the banned URLs input to a textarea.

 = 6.1.14 =
 * Improvement: Support downloading a file of 2FA recovery codes.